SHOP ROLEX Watches

 Rolex began making watches in 1905 and have grown to become one of the best and most sought after watch brands in the world.
 Famed for models such as the Daytona, GMT Master II, Sea-Dweller and Sky Dweller to name but a few, Rolex watches have become increasingly more popular between watch collectors and enthusiasts a like.

-According to Guinness World Records, the first gentleman's wrist watch was made in 1868, however, At the turn of the 20th century, with wrist watches mainly favoured by women and marketed as delicate bracelets, a British gentlemen would have been seen mostly with a pocket watch, so when Hans Wilsodrf started making watches in 1905, he made it his aim to increase how popular they were, believing in the potential of the wrist watch.
+According to Guinness World Records, the first gentleman's wrist watch was made in 1868, however, at the turn of the 20th century, with wrist watches mainly favoured by women and marketed as delicate bracelets, a British gentlemen would have been seen mostly with a pocket watch, so when Hans Wilsdorf started making watches in 1905, he made it his aim to increase how popular they were, believing in the potential of the wrist watch.

-In 1927 Rolex launched their first ever “Oyster”, a watch that was hermetically sealed to prevent water and dust getting into the watch case, to demonstrate how resilient its new watch was to water ingress, Rolex put there watches on display in shop windows in aquariums filled with water and fish.
+In 1927 Rolex launched their first ever “Oyster”, a watch that was hermetically sealed to prevent water and dust getting into the watch case, to demonstrate how resilient its new watch was to water ingress, Rolex put their watches on display in shop windows in aquariums filled with water and fish.
 And in its first publicity stunt of its type, Mercedes Gleitze wore a Rolex Oyster around her neck during her record breaking swim across the English channel.

 Much like today, Rolex have made watches tailored for specific industries since its first Rolex Explorer ref 1016 in 1959, following Sir Edmund Hillary's Everest climb a few years earlier where he wore a Rolex Oyster Perpetual.
 Rolex followed this with a number of models made for, and often developed with divers, pilots, race car drivers, and cavers to name just a few.
 The most notable Rolex tool watch is the Rolex Submariner.
 The first Rolex Submariner was announced in 1954 at the Basel watch fair (ref 6204), having spent a year in development after a man by the name of René-Paul Jeanneret, who sat on the board of directors at Rolex, came up with the idea to make a divers watch.
 The sleek yet sporty design, used the Oyster case technology to make an everyday watch that had a rotating bezel allowing divers to keep track of how much time had passed.